spraakbanken/swell-project/Anonymization_guidelines.md

   * Sensitive information < sensitive >
       - Descriptor:
-        * e.g. political or religious views, number of siblings, family members
+        * e.g. political or religious views, sexual or racial information, number of siblings, family members
-  * Markup: assign a single "sensitive" @placeholder (or should we have one pre token? )
+  * Markup: assign a single "sensitive" @placeholder to one (most indicative?) token per sentence.
+By default we assume that the whole sentence should be examined before the essay is published for the research community.

       Example: